List of Bluetooth profiles: Dial-up Networking Profile (DUN)

-This profile provides a standard to access the Internet and other dial-up services over Bluetooth.
+This profile provides a standard to access the Internet and other dial-up services over Bluetooth by utilising a virtual COM port associated with a virtual modem.
 The most common scenario is accessing the Internet from a laptop by dialing up on a mobile phone, wirelessly.
 It is based on Serial Port Profile (SPP), and provides for relatively easy conversion of existing products, through the many features that it has in common with the existing wired serial protocols for the same task.
 These include the AT command set specified in European Telecommunications Standards Institute (ETSI) 07.07, and Point-to-Point Protocol (PPP).

 DUN distinguishes the initiator (DUN Terminal) of the connection and the provider (DUN Gateway) of the connection.
 The gateway provides a modem interface and establishes the connection to a PPP gateway.
 The terminal implements the usage of the modem and PPP protocol to establish the network connection.
 In standard phones, the gateway PPP functionality is usually implemented by the access point of the Telco provider.
 In "always on" smartphones, the PPP gateway is often provided by the phone and the terminal shares the connection.